New Lessons for 2024-25 Academic Year

 Investigative Questions: What are the relationships between plants and the water cycle?
 What are the relationships between earth materials and the water cycle?

-Activate: Students will investigate evapotranspiration by using a plastic bag to physically capture the water that leaves a plant and explore where that water comes from.
-Students will do a whole-body simulation to model the movement of liquid water through different earth materials.
-Students will experiment with different earth materials and how water moves through each.
+Activate: Students investigate transpiration by using a plastic bag to physically capture the water that leaves a plant and explore where that water comes from.
+Students do a whole-body simulation to model the movement of liquid water through different earth materials.
+Students experiment with different earth materials and how water moves through each.
+Students use an online simulation to visualize how water moves through different materials.

 Check: Students will add new parts and processes to their water cycle diagram.